-Number of Individual (1 Couple (2
+Individual (1 ticket) Couple (2 tickets) Price \$5 \$8

-tickets ticket) tickets)

-Price \$5 \$8

 Nora counted \$800 in the cash box.
 She had ticket stubs for the 191 students in attendance.
-Does the dollar belong inside the cash box?
+Does the dollar belong inside the cash box or not?

-Construct and use a system of equations to explain your thinking.
+Set up and use a system of equations to explain your thinking.